Benchmarking the optimization optical machines with the planted solutions: Small scale classification

 The numerical evolution of Eq.~(\ref{type1}) on the given instances gives different results.
-For small-scale instances, we define the complexity through Success rate (SR) which is the ratio of the runs that reached the ground state to all runs by a particular algorithm for a given instance.
+It was performed using the simple Euler scheme with $N_{\text{iter}}=1000$ iterations of $dt=0.01$ timesteps, with $100$ samples per parameter $(\alpha_j,\beta_j)$ point.For small-scale instances, we previously defined the complexity through SR (the ratio of the runs that reached the ground state to all runs by a particular algorithm for a given instance).
 The absence of the region with SR$=1$ is treated as a hard instance, which is the case of the (c) matrix.
 Easier matrices have all a larger region with SR=$1$ or larger SR over all parameters.
 In the case of (c) instance, we want to effectively "hide" the ground state by placing other patterns closer to each other to merge into another minimum, which still does not exceed the ground state energy.
-Thus, the system's dynamic behaviour will follow the eigenvector of the coupling matrix with the highest eigenvalue, which results from the second and third pattern interaction and does not coincide with the ground state pattern.
-This means the impossibility of reaching the lowest energy from any point of the phase space, except from the initial conditions very close to it.
+By prioritizing planted patterns with high eigenvalues, one can exploit the mathematical framework to find the global minimum.
+Removing most eigenvectors and eigenvalues, it is possible to use power iterations to approach the ground state.
+To prevent straightforward exploitation, our goal is effective "hiding" of the ground state by introducing correlations among local minima, complicating the search and rendering the power method ineffective.
+As a result, the system's dynamic behavior aligns with the coupling matrix's highest eigenvalue eigenvector, arising from the interaction of the second and third patterns.
+This vector differs from the ground state pattern, making it nearly impossible to reach the lowest energy from any point in the phase space except for initial conditions very close to it.
 Using Eq.~(\ref{modified_hebb}) for defining the energy landscape, we can guarantee that the ground state corresponds to the pattern with the highest asymmetry coefficient, which is the principle eigenvalue of the $J$.
-Thus, increasing the projection strength $\alpha$ fixes the threshold below which the corresponding projections will converge to zero.
+Raising the parameter $\alpha$ effectively raises the threshold for eigenvalues.
+As a result, during the dynamical evolution, the eigenvectors corresponding to eigenvalues below this threshold will undergo an exponential reduction in size due to consecutive matrix-vector multiplications.
 Increasing $\alpha$ further turns the dynamical equations into a trivial fast projection of the initial state, which does not correlate with the ground state.
 The detailed SR diagrams for all instances (except (e), which is close to the (b) matrix) and statistics for other dynamical equations can be found in the Supplementary Material.

 Another noteworthy aspect involves the emergence of complexity transitions within a singular model, that are shown in Fig.~{\ref{complexity_transitions}}.
 Our approach entails the exploration of diverse parameterizations for the model, as defined by the equation Eq.~(\ref{modified_hebb}).
 This parameterization has the following form: